Seeking Renewal

 Engage with Race & Belonging Resources

-In this guide, you’ll find resources to equip and educate our community in the areas of racism, oppression, injustice, and inequity.
+In this guide, you will find resources to equip and educate our community in the areas of racism, oppression, injustice, and inequity.

 view guide